Lifestyle Factors Associated with Myopia in Schoolchildren

 While for many, myopia is an optically corrected inconvenience (1), for an ever-increasing minority, myopia is a factor leading to more severe vision disorders and visual impairment in mid to later life (2).
-Myopia is a recognised growing health issue in East Asia, where large-scale measurement and monitoring first began in the 1980s, with a very high prevalence (80%–90%) in school leavers (3).
+Myopia is a recognized growing health issue in East Asia, where large-scale measurement and monitoring first began in the 1980s, with a very high prevalence (80%–90%) in school leavers (3).
 The global myopia prevalence was estimated at two billion in 2010 and predicted to rise to five billion (half the projected world’s population) by 2050 (4).

 The primary aim of the Ireland Eye Study was to report myopia prevalence in schoolchildren in Ireland.
 The study involved 1,626 schoolchildren from a mix of 37 urban/rural schools and schools in socioeconomically advantaged and disadvantaged areas throughout Ireland.
 All children had their eyes examined during the school day, and parents/guardians completed detailed questionnaires on diet and lifestyle.
 Sedentary lifestyle, obesity, increased screentime and reduced daylight exposure, in addition to family history, were associated with short-sightedness in these schoolchildren.